comitanigiacomo/cyberSecurity/underTheWire/century.md

 Minimum  :
 Property :
 ```
-So the numer of files on the desktop is 123
+So, the number of files on the desktop is 123.

      123